-The HRCO maintains an impartial approach when addressing a human rights complaint.
+The HRO maintains an impartial approach when addressing a human rights complaint.
 Our team strives to explore all perspectives and understand all sides of a complaint.
 Please note that any complainant who seeks resolution of a complaint must be prepared to be identified to the respondent.

 Report an Issue